itsRaice/projects/README.md

   in folder usingStacks is a program that uses the stack data structure to validate use of brackets in a string

 # BASH
-  makeHeader.sh and cBodyMaker.sh are two BASH scrips that create invidual parts of a C file
+  makeHeader.sh and cBodyMaker.sh are two BASH scripts that create invidual parts of a C file

   cCodeMaker.sh utilizes both to create a compilable C file